robindevitt/SA-Coronavirus-Banner/readme.txt

 1. Navigate to the SA COVID-19 in the sidebar menu to activate the location of the banner.

 == Changelog ==

+= [2.0.2] =
+- we found a whole lot of gremlins once adding the plugin to a variety of sites, this should resolve those issues.

+= [2.0.1] =
+- add_action

 = [2.0.0] =
 * Customise how you want the banner to be displayed.